-- Bishop Michael does not need anyone to purchase gift cards, share your bank account information, or make wire transfers.
-He has a fabulous Canon for Administration who would handle such a task for him if it was for diocesan business.
-Similarly, your church priest, deacon, or financial officer would never make such a request of you.
+- Bishop Michael would never request you to purchase gift cards, share your bank account information, or make wire transfers.
+Similarly, your church priest, deacon, administrator, or financial officer would never make such a request of you.

-- Phishing emails frequently (but not always) include spelling mistakes and poor grammar.
+- Phishing emails and texts frequently (but not always) include spelling mistakes and poor grammar.
 They also often claim to be “urgent” or have a task that needs done in a hurry.

 - Never open attachments in suspicious emails or from unknown sources (especially zip files or those with .exe extensions, which are most likely to contain viruses or malware).

 If you receive a suspicious email or text message and just aren’t sure if it’s real or not, the best option is to call the person or organization it claims to be from.

 There are a number of resources available to educate yourself further: